Birman Cat Lifespan & Longevity Guide

 The Birman has an average lifespan of 12-16 yrs.
 With proper nutrition, exercise, and veterinary care, many Birmans live full, healthy lives.

-With a typical weight of 6-12 lbs and lifespan of 12-16 yrs, the Birman requires thoughtful care tailored to their specific breed characteristics.
+A Birman at 6-12 lbs and a 12-16 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 For those considering the Birman, the breed's combination of moderate shedding, moderate activity level, and known health predispositions forms the essential baseline for informed ownership.

 Factors Affecting Longevity